ste163/notes/README.md

 ## Architecture

-This application uses vanilla HTML & Javascript (TypeScript) to keep the UI as easily maintainable as possible with as few as possible dependencies to upkeep.
-Keeping up with multiple dependencies becomes a major time commitment that I want to avoid.
+This application uses vanilla HTML & Javascript (TypeScript) to keep the project with as few dependencies as possible.
+Upgrading dependencies versions is a major time commitment that I want to avoid.
 This application is built to be as simple as possible.

 Decisions for simplicity: